What Actually Is Menopause?

 Smoking and vaping

-Stress: Work stress, anxiety, depression and burnout
+Stress: work stress, anxiety, depression and burnout

-Electricity and modern living: Night lighting, fluorescent bulbs, mobile phones and EMFs — stimulators of inflammation that we often dismiss as harmless
+Electricity and modern living: night lighting, fluorescent bulbs, mobile phones and EMFs - stimulators of inflammation that we often dismiss as harmless

-The new way forward:
+The new way forward

-WTF Do We Do About It?
+WTF Do We Do About All Of This Change?

 This is where choice and empowerment come in.
-Some women take HRT.
+Some women take MHT/HRT.
 Others lean into natural approaches.
 Most blend both.
-What matters is knowing your options and finding what supports you.

 Evidence-backed tools include: